OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

+---
+title: Create an Office Add-in using any editor
+description:
+ms.date: 11/20/2017
+---

 # Create an Office Add-in using any editor

 You can use the Yeoman generator to create your Office Add-in.
 The Yeoman generator provides the project scaffolding and build management.
 The  `manifest.xml` file tells the Office application where your add-in is located and how you want it to appear.
 The Office application takes care of hosting it within Office.

+> [!NOTE]
- >**Note:** These instructions use Terminal on a Mac, but you can also use other shell environments.
+> These instructions use Terminal on a Mac, but you can also use other shell environments.

 ## Prerequisites for the Yeoman generator

 To install the Yeoman Office generator, you must have [git](https://git-scm.com/downloads) and node.js installed on your computer.
 If you're on a Mac, we recommend that you use [Node Version Manager](https://github.com/creationix/nvm) to install node.js with the right permissions.
 If you're on Windows, you can install node.js from [nodejs.org](https://nodejs.org/en/).

+> [!NOTE]
->**Note:** If you're on Windows, use the default values when you install git, with the following exceptions:
+> If you're on Windows, use the default values when you install git, with the following exceptions:

->- Use git from the Windows command prompt
+> - Use git from the Windows command prompt.
->- Use the Windows default console window
+> - Use the Windows default console window.

 After you install node.js, open a Terminal and install the generator globally.